top of page

 BOOK PRIZES

-Proceeds from lectures fund annual prizes for non-fiction historical writing on British India.
-Two prizes were awarded in 2023 for books published in 2022: The British in India Book Prize 2023 and The British in India Military History Book Prize 2023.
-The results are given here.
+Proceeds from lectures fund annual prizes for non-fiction historical writing on British India: The British in India Book Prize and The British in India Military History Book Prize.
+The results of The British in India Book Prize 2024 are given here.

 bottom of page